torrespro/training-be-module-01/enterprise-integration-module/README.md

 ### Installation & Configuration

 You are now going to integrate the camel module for this excercise with your portal.
-This would be done in four steps steps
+This would be done in four steps

 - **Build and configure enterprise-integraion-module with services  module of your CXP project**
  -  Add a services folder at the root of exercises-environment with following pom.xml file